 Nature, Life & Self, 10 minutes, filmed a long time ago.

 Christopher Alexander; Life in Buildings ~ a 20-minute trailer for a film-in-progress.
 Includes some recent footage, filmed in his Sussex home.

 A little over an hour, this is one is Chris in 1996 talking to computer geeks in San Jose about their fascination with his work and their use of it in programming.
 He doesn't really get what they're up to and is quite amusing about that.
 If you've come to his work because you're a programmer, you'll love this.

-This is long, slow, and sad.
+This talk at Berkeley is long, slow, and sad.
+It's dated February 24, 2012 and may be his last public presentation.
 Chris is obviously not well and is clearly having a hard time.
 Everything he says is on the mark, but the pauses are painful to witness.
-I think it's the last talk he gave in public.
 For the record, here's almost two hours, with some marvelous images from his enormous project, the Eishin University in Tokyo.
 I treasure his good humor as he struggles to sum up his life's work.